chb/smart-docs/updates/smart_0.6/index.md

 ## Family History API

-(Nikolai)
+SMART 0.6 introduces the new [Family History API](/reference/data_model) which can be used to expose facts and findings pertaining to a patient's biological relative.
+The relatives are classified based on SNOMED CT.
+The facts that can stated about the relative include:

-- Demographics (date of birth, date of death)
+    * Date of birth and/or date of death
-- Biometrics (height)
+    * Height
-- Problems (unlimited)
+    * Any problem that can be expressed through SNOMED CT

 ## Scratchpad API

-    App annotation of patient records handled through and extension of the preferences API scoped to the app-record “fire-and-forget” type (non-transactional)
+    App annotation of patient records handled through and extension of the preferences API scoped to the app-record "fire-and-forget" type (non-transactional)
-    All apps allowed to read each others’ scratchpads Data is “opaque” to the container, but self-structured by the app
+    All apps allowed to read each others’ scratchpads Data is "opaque" to the container, but self-structured by the app

 ## Clinical Notes Write API